abdularif0705/YourEyez/README.md

 - **Multilingual Support**: Expand language options for audio feedback to cater to a wider audience.
 - **Open-source Development**: Foster community involvement and collaboration to further enhance the app's capabilities.

-We are excited about the possibilities that Your Eyes holds and are committed to its continued development and improvement.
+We are excited about the possibilities that Your Eyez holds and are committed to its continued development and improvement.

-Join us in building a future where everyone can see the world through Your Eyes.
+Join us in building a future where everyone can see the world through Your Eyez.